Absio/js-api/README.md

    ```

 ## Usage
-The following usage examples requires that the general setup in [Getting Started](#getting-started) has been completed.
+The following usage examples require that the general setup in [Getting Started](#getting-started) has been completed.

 #### Create
 This is an example of creating a container that contains sensitive data.